Wedding FAQ – your guide to choosing your Wedding Photographer

 I will work with you in advance of your big day with a suggested list of portraits for you to organise your own list of formal family portraits.
 Although these are called formal I try to inject fun into them so they are not stiff or too posed.
 I suggest around about 20 or so formal portraits so we can split the rest of the time on portraits of the two of you and then informal.

-I have public liability insurance up to £5 million but I would always recommend couples take out their own Wedding Insurance from reputable suppliers such as M&S.
+I have public liability insurance up to £2 million and professional indemnity cover but I would always recommend couples take out their own Wedding Insurance from reputable suppliers such as M&S.

 For the record this has never happened.
 I do a yearly maintenance with Canon to make sure they are in tip top condition.
 I also keep a duplicate set of back up cameras and lenses in the car.
-My Canon Mark III offers dual recording which means I effectively get two copies of every shot I take.
+Both my Canons offers dual recording which means I effectively get two copies of every shot I take.

 It has never happened in 15 years however I have a couple of close photographer colleagues and we act as back ups to each other but this has never happened to any of us.

-How far ahead of time am I booked?
+How far ahead of time are you booked?

 Sometimes I am booked up to two years in advance.
 On the whole it is 1 year to 18 months.
 My busiest time of year is from March to October.